Asimov-Chuang/DeepHalo/6ydQ-3.md

 | TCNet         | **0.7467** / 0.7670| 1.5694 / 1.5742        | 0.8114 / 0.8145       |
 | **DeepHalo** (Ours) | 0.7479 / **0.7483** | **1.5385** / **1.5263** | **0.8040** / **0.8066** |

+> Q: Lack of training (computational) performance statistics.
+How fast/slow is it, compared with the other DNNs?

-- Regarding the computational performance statistics: The training speed of the ML baselines and our model does not exhibit significant gaps, thus we do not include them in the statistics.
+A: The training speed of the ML baselines and our model does not exhibit significant gaps, thus we do not include them in the statistics.
 On the other hand, our model enjoys more computational capability in recovering the interaction coefficients, because we don’t need to formulate the whole linear halo system.
 We can recover the effect iteratively up to any order effect we want.

+> Q: However, it’s very unclear to me why this fits in the NeurIPS context.

-- Fitting in Neurips venue: We believe this paper belongs to this community, since several wonderful works related to our topic have appeared in previous years’ Neurips; some are listed below:
+A: We believe this paper belongs to this community, since several wonderful works related to our topic have appeared in previous years’ Neurips; some are listed below:

 [1]Oh S, Thekumparampil KK, Xu J. Collaboratively learning preferences from ordinal data.
 Advances in Neural Information Processing Systems.
 28, 2015